hicksj4/hicksj4/essays/finalproject.md

 - Share Creative Works: Users can upload images of their artwork or embed links to external media (e.g., SoundCloud tracks, YouTube videos) showcasing their music or performance pieces.
 Each post can include a description and tags for better discoverability.

-- Engage with Content: The platform features a scrollable feed where users can view posts from others, like, and comment to provide feedback and encouragement.
+- Engage with Content: The platform features a scrollable feed where users can view/listen to posts from others and like the post to provide feedback and encouragement.

-- Discover Artists: Users can search for and filter posts by categories such as art form, genre, or tags.
-This helps them find content and creators that match their interests.
+- Discover Artists: Users can filter posts by categories : sound or art. (or both)!

 - Admin Oversight: Administrators monitor the platform for inappropriate content, manage categories and tags, and ensure the community remains respectful and supportive.

 Technical Stack: